telerik/fiddler-everywhere-docs/knowledge-base/capturing-python-traffic.md

 ## Using the Fiddler's Terminal

 The Fiddler Everywhere application allows starting a dedicated preconfigured terminal that automatically proxies HTTPS requests through the Fiddler proxy.
-The preconfigured terminal supports capturing from Python applications without any additional configuration - Fiddler Everywhere sets everything.
+The preconfigured terminal supports capturing from Python applications without additional configuration - Fiddler Everywhere sets everything.

+>important FIddler Everywhere preconfigured terminal supports Python version 3 and above, which was first introduced in 2009.
+Older versions of Python are unsupported.

+Steps needed to capture HTTPS traffic from a Python application:

+1. Start the Fiddler Everywhere application.

+1. Stop the system capturing.

+1. Click **Open Terminal** to start dedicated terminal instance.

+1. Run the Python app within the dedicated terminal instance.

 [Learn more about the **Open Browser** option in Fiddler Everywhere here...]({%slug fiddler-terminal-explicit%})